ksplonsk/lost/src/README.txt

 This app takes you through a flow of screens, allowing you to login, or create a username and password.
 From either page you are then directed to a dashboard page, in which your current username is displayed.
+You can then add facilities and assets, or dispose of assets.
+You can also see a full report filtered off of facilities and dates.

 Files:
 app.py - Flask app to be run via mod_wsgi